-While it is the duty of governments to protect human rights, Amazon recognises our responsibility to respect and uphold internationally recognised human rights via the ethical treatment of our workforce and those within our value chain.
+While it is the duty of governments to protect human rights, Amazon recognises our responsibility to respect and uphold internationally recognised human rights through the ethical treatment of our workforce and those within our value chain.
 Guided by the United Nations Guiding Principles on Business and Human Rights, we commit to embedding respect for human rights throughout our business.
 We continuously evaluate our operations and value chain to identify, assess and address salient human rights risks; engage key stakeholders; and prioritise key areas where we have the greatest opportunity to have a positive impact on workers and communities.
-Our approach on human rights is informed by international standards; we respect and support the Core Conventions of the International Labour Organization (ILO), the ILO Declaration on Fundamental Principles and Rights at Work, and the UN Universal Declaration of Human Rights.
+Our approach on human rights is informed by international standards; we respect and support the Core Conventions of the International Labour Organization (ILO), the ILO Declaration on Fundamental Principles and Rights at Work and the UN Universal Declaration of Human Rights.

 We are committed to investing in our employees, the workers who make our products and the communities in which we operate.
 These principles outline our approach to human rights across all aspects of our company.

 Safe and healthy workplaces: We strive to be the most safety-centric organisation in the world.
 We provide a clean, safe and healthy work environment.
 The health, wellness and safety of our workers is our number one priority.
-Everyone has the right to a safe and healthy workplace with appropriate rules and practices for reporting and preventing accidents, injuries and unsafe conditions, procedures or behaviours.
+Everyone has the right to a safe and healthy workplace with appropriate rules and practices for reporting and preventing accidents, injuries and unsafe conditions, procedures or behaviors.

 Diversity and Inclusion: We are committed to diversity and inclusion throughout our business.
 We seek individuals from all backgrounds to join our teams, and we encourage people to bring their authentic, original and best selves to work.

-Equal opportunity: We are committed to ensuring that all workers are treated equally, and we do not tolerate discrimination based on race, colour, national origin, gender, gender identity, sexual orientation, religion, disability, age, political opinion, pregnancy, migrant status, ethnicity, caste, marital or family status, or similar personal characteristics in hiring and working practices, such as job applications, promotions, job assignments, training, wages, benefits and termination.
-Our aim is to ensure that employment decisions and actions are based only on business-related considerations – focused solely on an individual’s ability to perform the work, not their personal characteristics.
-As outlined in our Code of Business Conduct and Ethics, we do not tolerate discrimination, violent and threatening behaviour or harassment.
+Equal opportunity: We are committed to ensuring that all workers are treated equally, and we do not tolerate discrimination based on race, color, national origin, gender, gender identity, sexual orientation, religion, disability, age, political opinion, pregnancy, migrant status, ethnicity, caste, marital or family status, or similar personal characteristics in hiring and working practices, such as job applications, promotions, job assignments, training, wages, benefits and termination.
+Our aim is to ensure employment decisions and actions are based only on business-related considerations – focused solely on an individual’s ability to perform the work, not their personal characteristics.
+As outlined in our Code of Business Conduct and Ethics, we do not tolerate discrimination, violent and threatening behavior, or harassment.

 Integration throughout our business: We expect and encourage everyone in our business to embed these principles into their everyday work and provide employee training to raise awareness on them.
-We strive to evaluate and understand the impact of each part of our business on human rights, to address and mitigate negative impacts, and to invest in the people behind the products and services that we provide.
+We strive to evaluate and understand the impact of each part of our business on human rights, to address and mitigate negative impacts, and to invest in the people behind the products and services we provide.

-Continuous improvement: To ensure that we are continuing to hold the highest standards, we continuously review our policies and practices to ensure alignment with these principles and regularly provide updates on progress to senior leadership.
+Continuous improvement: To ensure we are continuing to hold the highest standards, we continuously review our policies and practices to ensure alignment with these principles and regularly provide updates on progress to senior leadership.